-The recent reset of our global leadership team, along with other changes in the roles and responsibilities among our executive officers, and any future changes resulting from the hiring or departure of executive officers, could disrupt our business and negatively affect our ability to recruit and retain talent.
-Such leadership transitions can be inherently difficult to manage; inadequate transitions may cause disruption to our business, including to our relationships with our employees and other third parties.
+On June 16, 2023, VF's Board of Directors approved the appointment of Bracken Darrell as President and Chief Executive Officer, effective as of July 17, 2023.
+This recent change in our executive leadership team, along with other changes in the roles and responsibilities among our executive officers, and any future changes resulting from the hiring or departure of executive officers, could disrupt our business and negatively affect our ability to recruit and retain talent.
+Such leadership transitions can be inherently difficult to manage; inadequate transitions may cause disruption to our business, including to our relationships with our associates and other third parties.
 Further, these changes also increase our dependency on other remaining members of our global leadership team, and the departure of whom could be particularly disruptive in light of the recent leadership transitions.